- How do you move toward reconciliation when you’ve been deeply or repeatedly hurt by someone?

 The first and most important step is to confirm the genuineness of the apology or the repentance of the one who hurt you.

-I am not suggesting that changes to deeply ingrained patterns occur overnight.
-But there are essential attitudes in authentic repentance that offer hope for change.
-We must know what true repentance looks like on this level.
+I am not suggesting that changes to deeply ingrained patterns occur overnight or that we can easily erase consequences.
+But genuine restoration cannot begin apart from the essential attitudes that point to true repentance.
+We simply must know what true repentance looks like.